 Nutrients & Plant Compounds

 Zinc plays an essential role in growth and development and is necessary for a healthy immune system.
 A zinc deficiency causes reduced T cell function, slower wound healing, and other immune system defects.
-Zinc is first-line therapy for thymus restoration.
+Zinc is the first-line therapy for thymus restoration.

 Vitamin A supports the thymus and stimulates the immune response.
 Daily supplementation with high-dose vitamin C maintains the size and weight of the thymus and increases the number of T cells.
 Selenium also boosts immunity against viruses and cancer.
-Astragaloside IV is an extract of the traditional Chinese medicine Huangqi (Astragalus membranaceous) and helps to improve energy, build stamina, and prevent common illnesses like a cold or the flu, and to slow aging.
+Astragaloside IV is an extract of the traditional Chinese medicine Huangqi (Astragalus membranaceous).
+It helps to improve energy, build stamina, and prevent common illnesses like a cold or the flu, and slow aging.
 It contains numerous biochemically active compounds such as polysaccharides, flavonoids, and saponins which enhance telomerase activity, have antioxidant, anti-inflammatory, and immunoregulatory effects.